AMERICAN WEDDINGS BLOG

 Yup, you heard us!
 The safest wedding during the pandemic is going to be short, sweet, and small.
 There’s no getting around it.
 So just embrace it, and elope!

 Elopements are intimate, personal, and beautiful.
 Better yet, they’re simple and safe.
-Find more inspiration by reading ELOPE: An illustrated guide to an eco-friendly & empowered alternative wedding Part 1 and Part 2
+Find more inspiration by reading Why You Should Elope (an Illustrated Guide).

 2. Ask a friend or family member to perform your teeny-tiny ceremony